A series of group workshops delivered in prison, for young people aged 15 to 25, who want to create a crime-free future.

 Prisons become places of rehabilitation when both prisoners and staff take joint responsibility for co-creating a safe and supportive culture.

 We are the first to bring systems coaching methodology into UK prisons.
-We piloted this new approach in 2015 and 2016 at HMPs Brixton and Pentonville.
+We piloted this new approach at HMPs Belmarsh, Brixton and Pentonville.

 Systems coaching works with large groups.
-Up to 60 representatives of a prison wing – staff and prisoners – come together as equals to participate in a series of workshops, designed to encourage dialogue, reduce conflict and tension, and inspire empathy and cooperation.
+Up to 60 representatives of a prison wing – staff and prisoners – participate in a series of workshops together that are specially designed to encourage dialogue, reduce conflict and tension, and inspire empathy and cooperation.

 The systems coaching workshop at HMP Pentonville has given us a chance to understand what staff, young and old inmates go through and how they feel about prison.